srozemuller/rozemuller_blog/content/blog/2025-01-08-governing-os-versions-in-microsoft-intune-automated/index.md

 Example filter rules for Windows 10 and Windows 11:

 - Windows 10 filter rule: `(device.osVersion -startsWith "10.0.19")` This handles all build numbers starting with 10.0.19 which represents Windows 10.
-- Windows 11 filter rule: `(device.osVersion -startsWith "10.0.20")` This handles all build numbers starting with 10.0.20 which represents Windows 11.
+- Windows 11 filter rule: `(device.osVersion -startsWith "10.0.2")` This handles all build numbers starting with 10.0.2 which represents Windows 11 (e.g. 10.22xx and 10.26xx)

 Check all the build information at the [Windows release information](https://learn.microsoft.com/en-us/windows/release-health/windows11-release-information) page at Microsoft Learn.